become even brighter

 The MVNU Honors Program is not about having gifted students simply do more work; instead, the program exists to enrich the academic and cultural experience for gifted students by offering unique and challenging courses, special extracurricular opportunities, and a supportive environment in which students can excel.

-To apply to the Honors Program, students must be seniors in high school who have:
+To apply to the Honors Program, students must be seniors in high school who meet at least two of the following three requirements:

 - 3.5+ High School GPA